 Emily believes in the people of the North Country and the power of our rural communities and local economies to create jobs that allow families to thrive.
 She knows our community deserves to have someone in Congress who understands the value of investing in our people and our natural resources, from the Adirondacks to the St. Lawrence River.

-Having spent her entire career in economic development, operations, and education, Emily Martz has the experience here in our region to help our families succeed, and she will fight for the resources the North Country needs and an economic system that works for all Americans.
+Having spent her entire career in economic development, operations, and education, Emily Martz has the business experience here in our region to help our families succeed, and she will push for the resources the North Country needs and an economic system that works for all Americans.

-After a long career in the financial services industry and as a college professor at the University of Delaware and Paul Smith’s College, Emily most recently brought her talents to the non-profit economic development organization, Adirondack North Country Association.
+Emily graduated from Mount Holyoke College in 1994, and after a long career in the financial services industry and as a college professor at the University of Delaware and Paul Smith’s College, Emily brought her talents to the non-profit economic development organization, Adirondack North Country Association.
 Through her work as ANCA’s Director of Operations and Finance, she brought business owners, farmers, elected officials, and other community leaders together to find innovative ways of expanding businesses and fulfilling the region’s economic needs and opportunities.

 Emily’s focus is on putting people and the issues – not political agendas – first and serving the interests of our region – not those of Washington.
 From helping families build their financial security to forging relationships with students and understanding the challenges they face, Emily is passionate about listening to people’s stories and helping them achieve their goals.
 She knows a successful leader is one who listens to and learns from her community and works to identify and meet common needs and opportunities that help everyone succeed.

 I am running to create an economic system that works for everyone.
 I am running to create family sustaining jobs, quality healthcare for everyone, and to preserve our way of life in the North Country.
 Ten years from now, I envision: